memfault/interrupt/_drafts/gdb-python-api-pypi-packages.md

 print(x)
 ```

-Lets go ahead and try it out!
+Let's go ahead and try it out!

 _Like Interrupt?
 [Subscribe](http://eepurl.com/gpRedv) to get our latest
 posts straight to your mailbox_